coil-kt/coil/docs/upgrading_to_coil2.md

 ## Minimum API 21

 Coil 2.x requires minimum API 21.
-This is also the minimum API required for Jetpack Compose and OkHttp 4.x.
+This is also the minimum API required for Compose and OkHttp 4.x.

 ## ImageRequest default scale